 - Withdraw funds tax-free when using them on qualified expenses.
 HSA funds that used to pay for qualified healthcare expenses are not subjected to taxes.
 This is true at any age and for any qualified expense.
 The IRS determines what counts as qualified healthcare expenses.
 This includes deductibles, copays, prescriptions, and much more.
 For a full list, check out our guide to “What’s Eligible.”

-Benefit 3: Grow Your Money
+HSA Benefit 3: Grow your money

 You can invest an HSA, which is a fact that some may not realize.
 Only a little over 4% of HSAs in the U.S. have some part of their funds invested.
 The other 96% of HSA account owners could be leaving money on the table.
 We recommend chatting with your financial advisor before investing.
 Everyone's financial situation is different, and they can help choose what's the best.